 As is common to this area, medieval buildings were timber framed with wattle and daub infill, some of which remains, particularly in internal walls.
 On the eastern side of the parish a number of sand and gravel pits were worked and in the south the outcrop of limestone was quarried.
 However it is the clay fired into bricks that is the local building material most in evidence today.
 It is not known when brickmaking first started in the village but it was likely to have been during the 16C in clamps fired by faggots of brushwood and gorse.
 As brick production increased, brick replaced wattle and daub as infill for timber framed buildings until used as a construction material in its own right.
 In the 19C new technology resulted in brick kilns being constructed along the Dunton Road and Wing Road.
 The arrival of railways meant that coal could be hauled from Swanbourne and Leighton Buzzard stations to be the fuel for the new kilns and so brick production markedly increased.
 The kilns were to be in operation until WWII.

 The orange coloured, locally fired bricks identify the older buildings along the village streets.
 Besides the many dwellings are the early chapel buildings, the National School, on a site directly opposite the church and the public houses of which there were ten in the 19C.

 ANTI AIRPORT CAMPAIGN

-In the early 1970s the continued existence of Stewkley was in doubt as it was in the middle of the site chosen for a proposed third London airport.
+In the late 1960s and early 1970s the continued existence of Stewkley was in doubt as it was in the middle of the site chosen for a proposed third London airport.
 The entire village would have been razed to the ground.
 A determined and unswerving fight for the survival of homes and community followed and eventually the battle was won.